infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 _**NOTE**: The `--path` option must be provided for the infinit-acl to know which volume, hence network, you want the group to be created in.
 You can use the `--path` option to reference the volume's mountpoint or any of its files/folders._

-From that point, it is very easy to display information on a group through the `--show` action:
+From that point, it is very easy to display information on a group using the `--show` action:

 ```
 $> infinit-acl --group --show --name marketing --path .
 {"admins":["alice"],"members":["@marketing","alice"]}
 ```

-_**NOTE**: Since the `--path .` option is provided last, it could simply be replaced by `.`: `infinit-acl --group --show --name marketing .`._

 Once created, a group can be added to any object's ACLs using _infinit-acl --set_.
-The process is similar to granting access to a user except that the group name must be prefixed with an '@':
+The process is the same as granting access to a user except that the group name must be prefixed with an '@' character:

 ```
-$> infinit-acl --set --mode rw --user @all --path /mnt/shared/awesome.txt
+$> infinit-acl --set --mode rw --user @marketing --path /mnt/shared/awesome.txt
 ```

 ### Add/remove group members ###